TNovalis/FiveM-ServerManager/README.md

 ```
 fsm server:say [<NAME>] [<MESSAGE>]
 ```
-The message must be in quotes **unless** you include omit it in the initial command.
+The message must be in quotes **unless** you omit it in the initial command.

 **To start a server**
 ```